-Curriculum developed must be original and not copyrighted.
-If WFF funds are utilized for curriculum development expenses, the curriculum becomes property of Department of Workforce Development and may be distributed to the public.
+If the program's funds are utilized for curriculum development expenses, the curriculum developed must be original and not copyrighted, becomes property of DWD and may be distributed to the public.
 Also, the expectation of WFF is that these funds would be used to develop hand-out materials including such things as worksheet(s), test(s), and/or lecture materials such as PowerPoint presentations, not just a synopsis of the course.
 Reimbursement for curriculum development will not be released until all curriculum is complete and submitted to WFF for approval.